paulo1er/WorkFlowy-Presenter/README.md

 - ?\[Title](www.myVideo.com) to a video
 - \[Name](www.myURL.com) to a link.

-### Other
+## Other

-In Presenter mode you can
-- use PageDown or Ctrl+ArrowDown to go to the next item.
-- use PageUp or Ctrl+ArrowUp to go to the previous item.

 In the header of presenter mode, the button '<' is used to go to the parent of the curent item.

+You can add, edit and use a lot of shortcut for all the previus functionality.